 So, if you’re skint and can’t afford to buy a fan, or they’ve sold out, what other options do you have to cool down?

-There some really simple thing you can do to make you and your home cooler.
+There are some really simple things you can do to make you and your home cooler.

 1. Don’t do chores…

 …well, perhaps do chores or jobs around the house after the sun goes down.

 Having your household appliances running will heat up your home slightly, and running the vacuum round will make you hotter too.

 As it gets into the evening, it’ll be a better temperature to catch up on tasks (or you could just miss the cleaning until the heatwave is over!)

 2. Stop cooking

 Another suggestion to stop doing things around the home (you’re welcome :) )